Red-billed quelea: Distribution and habitat

 The red-billed quelea is mostly found in tropical and subtropical areas with a seasonal semi-arid climate, resulting in dry thornbush grassland, including the Sahel, and its distribution covers most of sub-Saharan Africa.
 It avoids forests, however, including miombo woodlands and rainforests such as those in central Africa, and is generally absent from western parts of South Africa and arid coastal regions of Namibia and Angola.
 It was introduced to the island of Réunion in 2000.
 Occasionally, it can be found as high as 3000 m above sea-level, but mostly resides below 1500 m.
 It visits agricultural areas, where it feeds on cereal crops, although it is thought to prefer seeds of wild annual grasses.
 It needs to drink daily and can only be found within about 30 km distance of the nearest body of water.
 It is found in wet habitats, congregating at the shores of waterbodies, such as Lake Ngami, during flooding.
 It needs shrubs, reeds or trees to nest and roost.

-Red-billed queleas migrate seasonally over long distances in anticipation of the availability of their main natural food source, seeds of annual grasses.
+Red-billed queleas move seasonally over long distances in anticipation of the availability of their main natural food source, seeds of annual grasses.
 The presence of these grass seeds is the result of the beginning of rains weeks earlier, and the rainfall varies in a seasonal geographic pattern.
-The temporarily wet areas do not form a single zone that periodically moves back and forth across the entirety of Sub-Saharan Africa, but rather consist of five or six regions, within which the wet areas "move" or "jump".
-Red-billed quelea populations thus migrate between the temporarily wet areas within each of these five to six geographical regions.
+Rainfall in Sub-Saharan Africa varies widely and there are about five or six areas among which some can temporarily become wet while others turn dry depending on the years.
+Red-billed quelea populations thus move between the temporarily wet areas within each of these five to six geographical regions.
 Each of the subspecies, as distinguished by different male breeding plumage, is confined to one or more of these geographical regions.